Yara-Leone/Yara-Leone_SUPSI_project/README.md

 # "Yara-Leone_SUPSI_project"
-# CIPAIS Remote Sensing Workflows
+# Remote Sensing Workflows

-This repository contains Python scripts developed for the CIPAIS project, focusing on remote sensing analysis of:
+This repository contains Python scripts developed for the Project of internship for the supplementary geomatics certificate, focusing on remote sensing analysis of:

 - Land and Lake Surface Temperature (LST)